The I_EditorMachine Machine Editor supports you in managing your Machines.

 • If Local Com Access Control is checked: Select the Type of Access Control (callout or policy-based).

-• callout: the user provides the ruleset for the IAM Access Control e.g. as a database.
+• callout: the user provides the ruleset for the CM Access Control e.g. as a database.

 • policy-based: the generator creates one policy file defined per User ID.